amansinghvirk/prompt-engineering-using-chatGPT/README.md

     DETECTED_LANGUAGE: Punjabi
     NER:
       ORG:
-      - Fiji
       - Companion of the Order of Fiji
+      - Prime Minister of Fiji
-      - Palau
+      - President of Palau
       - Order of the Rising Sun
       - Papua New Guinea
       - Companion of the Order of Logohu
-      - Forum for India-Pacific Islands Cooperation
+      - Forum for India-Pacific Island Cooperation
       - FIPIC
       PERSON:
       - Narendra Modi
-      - Sitiavani Rabuka
+      - Sitavanini Rabuka
     SENTIMENT: Positive
-    SUMMARIZED_TEXT: Prime Minister Narendra Modi has been honored with the highest honor of Fiji, the 'Companion of the Order of Fiji', and the Order of the Rising Sun by the Prime Minister of Palau during his visit to Papua New Guinea.
+    SUMMARIZED_TEXT: Prime Minister Narendra Modi has been honored with the highest honor in Fiji, the 'Companion of the Order of Fiji', and also received an award from the President of Palau during his visit to Papua New Guinea.
     TOPICS:
     - Honors
     - Narendra Modi